wellcomecollection/wellcomecollection.org/catalogue/webapp/pages/PROGRESS_NOTES.md

 ## What’s new? (updated June 2019)

-We made it easier to view inside the book and review individual pages in detail.
+We made it easier to get an overview of a book's content and review individual pages in detail.
 We are currently working to improve the relevance of your search results which will be released shortly.

 You can now:
 * Browse all pages at a glance to get a sense of the book
 * Get to the individual pages quickly
+* Download an image or PDF while viewing the item
-* Get same viewing experience for all materials
+* Get the same viewing experience for books and images
-* Made it more accessible: text is available to screen readers, all controls can be accessed by keyboard
+* Easily navigate an item with keyboard controls
+* Use screen reader software to listen to the text contained in images
-* View items more easily on mobile devices.
+* View items more easily on mobile devices
-* Download images and PDFs in more places

 ### What are the limits?
 *	You may get too many results that are irrelevant to your initial search